ameyak04/Devops-inductions-23-task-2/README.txt

 #copy the file postgrescreatedb.sql to the /root/scripts directory

 docker compose -f docker-compose-spidertask2.yaml up -d
-#this should run all the servers
+#this should run all the servers from /root directory

 #Dockerfiles are uploaded for reference ---> the images used in the compose file are built on these dockerfiles
-db Dockerfile
+db Dockerfile downloads official postgres image from dockerhub sets password and also run this sql script at the start frontend dockerfile sets up the frontend server backend dockerfile sets up the backend server